tota-dart/tota-website/pages/docs/front-matter.md

 public: true
 ---

-# Front-matter
+# Front matter

-Front-matter is a block of YAML at the beginning of a page file, ahead of any Markdown content.
-The front-matter contains metadata about the page itself:
+Front matter is a block of YAML at the beginning of a page file, ahead of any Markdown content.
+The front matter contains metadata about the page itself:

 ```yaml
 ---